eltonsantos/beneficiarios-yube/README.md

 ## 💻 Project

-This project was developed for testing in the company **[Yube](https://yube.com.br/)** to be Fullstack. **In May 31, 2021**.
-For the first version unfortunately, many features are not yet available. 🥺
+This project was developed for testing in the company **[Yube](https://yube.com.br/)** to be Fullstack, **in May 31, 2021**.
+For the first version, unfortunately many features are not yet available. 🥺

 To access the project **[Beneficiarios-Yube](https://beneficiarios-yube.netlify.app)** enter with email: **admin@yube.com** and password: **123**